 Item Report/Key Points Challenges Assurance Residual Issues / Gaps in Controls or Assurance COVID-19 Update Trust reported that GMS had provided great support throughout the pandemic crisis.
 Learning had been taken around stock management processes within Materials Management.
-Committee had commended the GMS role and response. they being supported welfare checks and calls had taken GMS Chair's Report GMS Board had agreed a 5% cost-of-living increase for staff on GMS terms and conditions effective 1 April 2020.
+Committee had commended the GMS role and response.
+What is the morale and wellbeing of the GMS staff, and are they being supported in the same way as Trust staff?
+GMS Chair reported that regular welfare checks and calls had taken place, and that morale remained high.
+There had been peaks in staff absences as staff self-isolated.
+Two GMS staff had been hospitalised and both were recovering.
+GMS Chair's Report GMS Board had agreed a 5% cost-of-living increase for staff on GMS terms and conditions effective 1 April 2020.
 This was the first pay increase since GMS was formed in early 2018.
 Committee be An executive group had been established within GMS to ensure focus on workforce T&Cs over the coming year.
-How would this award be communicated and how would it be received by staff on other terms? discussion within GMS on how to communicate this and HR are being
+How would this award be communicated and how would it be received by staff on other terms?
+9

 Item Report/Key Points Challenges Assurance Residual Issues / Gaps in Controls or Assurance GMS Contract Management Group (CMG) Report All contractual KPIs were being met, but that cleaning remained a key area of focus.
 What cleaning standards are being followed - Trust's or National?
 Standards are currently the Trust standards, in line with contract.
 The gap to national standards would probably incur a cost of c. £1mln to close.
 Committee asked for this matter to be referred to the Quality and Performance Committee to consider whether they deemed it sufficient for higher risk areas to be in the action plan.
 The PFI life cycle costs are under review, to assess actual spend versus budget/contract.
 This was welcomed, and could there be a similar review of the parking contract to provide assurance on effective contract management and value for money?
 These two contracts' life cycle spend will be reported to Committee via the CMG at a future meeting.
 Strategic Site Development Programme The Outline Business Case had been approved by the Board in January and had subsequently been submitted to NHSE/I. The OBC was due for approval in May, but this has now slipped to June.
 In the meantime, the Full Business Case is being progressed.
-COVID-19 changes in working arrangements, will there be any material impact on design scope?
-At this stage, existing scope will be retained, but there will be an internal checkpoint to reassess the situation prior to handover to Kier.
-There has been some shared learning related to social distancing and the impact of flexible working, but this requires further development.
+In the light of COVID-19 changes in working arrangements, will there be any material impact on design scope?
+Is there learning from remote and virtual working that could positively impact on ICS Estates retained, but there will be an internal checkpoint to reassess the situation prior to handover to Kier.
+There has been some shared learning related to social distancing and the impact of flexible working, but this requires further